The 8 Best Canon EOS 70D Lenses

-Every photographer will be able to get something they'd want in their camera bag.
-Bear in mind that the suggested lenses are also good choices for other Canon EOS cameras.
+Every photographer will be able to find something they’d want in their camera bag.

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM